Key Takeaways

 Key Guidelines for Using a Diffuser in the Bedroom

-- Run diffusion for 20–45 minutes before sleep
+- Run diffusion for 20–45 minutes before sleep — not all night

 - Keep mist output low and steady